emipa606/Rimrats/README.md

 ![Image](https://i.imgur.com/NOW7jU1.png)

 Rimrats are a native animal to the rimworlds and pre-date the wars that had taken place there.
-During the wars, rimrats were used in experiments to produce bioengineered weapons that would run into enemy territory and explode upon death (now commonly known as the 'boomrats').
-Unlike their boomrat counterparts, rimrats still die in a natural fashion and only pose a minor threat as 'pests' with a mischievous curiosity for electrical wires.
+During the wars, rimrats were used in experiments to produce bioengineered weapons that would run into enemy territory and explode upon death (now commonly known as the &apos;boomrats&apos;).
+Unlike their boomrat counterparts, rimrats still die in a natural fashion and only pose a minor threat as &apos;pests&apos; with a mischievous curiosity for electrical wires.

 ![Image](https://i.imgur.com/Rs6T6cr.png)